← All posts

 Pricing

-Audirvana Origin costs $149.99 as a one-time purchase.
-That gets you local file playback only.
+Audirvana Origin is $149.99, and that gets you local file playback only.
 No streaming integration.
 No TIDAL, no Qobuz, no nugs.net.

-Showboard costs $39.99.
-One time.
+Showboard is free.
 That includes all six sources, every feature, and every future update.
-There is no subscription.
-No tier system.
-No feature gating.
-You pay once and the app is yours.
+No subscription, no tier system, no feature gating.
+Download it and the app is yours.

 Platform support